NavneetPrakashSingh/Location-Based-To-do/README.md

 // Source: Wikipedia Java [1]
 ```
 ## Feature Section
-1. **Add new task**
+1) Add new task:
-&nbsp;&nbsp;&nbsp;&nbsp;The application allows users to add a new task such as “Grocery”.
+The application allows users to add a new task such as “Grocery”.
 This task can have multiple sub-tasks such as “Milk, bread, cheese” added under Grocery.
 The task title and its sub-task elements are stored in the database.

-2) View tasks on home screen - Every task created will be displayed on the home screen of the application.
+2) View tasks on home screen:
+Every task created will be displayed on the home screen of the application.
 The order of display is as per the creation time.
 Instead of displaying all the subtasks at home screen, only the task title is displayed.
 This removes clutter on the home screen.

-3) Checking/unchecking task
+3) Checking/unchecking task:
 The application allows the user to check off the task is complete.
 Once the task is complete, a user may want to either check or uncheck the task.
 This gives the user an idea of how many tasks are completed.
 It helps the user to focus on other pending activities.

-4) Update existing task
+4) Update existing task:
 The application allows the user to update an existing task.
 As user freedom and control is of high importance, users can update an already created task.
 The app allows editing the task title, location, reminder date and the subtasks listed.
 This helps users in updating and changing as per their needs.

-5) Delete task
+5) Delete task:
 The application allows the user to delete an existing task.
 Once the task is selected, an option to delete is available on the menu bar and user can delete the task.
 There are times when the task is of no value, too old to maintain, or an incorrect task detail.
 This feature allows users to delete unwanted tasks.

-6) Camera feature
+6) Camera feature:
 The application allows a user to upload To Do list as an image.
 It provides two options to get an image.
 First, a user can use his camera to click a picture of a list and the application will upload that in the database.
 Second, a user can upload an existing picture from gallery.

-7) Location tagging
+7) Location tagging:
 Location can be tagged against a task.
 User searches for the address or location and a list appear which is taken from Google API.
 Once the user selects the task, details are stored and reflected against the task that location.

-8) Location-based reminder
+8) Location-based reminder:
 The application gives a provision to the user to set a location for every task.
 In the future, if the user happens to be around that location, a reminder will be sent to the user in the form of a notification.

-9) Support & Feedback
+9) Support & Feedback:
 A simple feedback form will be displayed for the user to send their concerns and queries regarding the application.
 This feature will be accessible from the drawable menu.
 By providing support regarding the app, it helps not only them with their concerns, but also us as to how effectively the application was developed.

 ## Project Status
-We have completed 90% of the project implementation.
-We are polishing the UI and resolving bugs that have been discovered as a part of our testing.The status of the functionalities are listed below:
+We have completed around 30% of the project.
+We have implemented the backend functionalities and some of the UI implementation as well.
+Status of the functionalities are listed below.

 #### Minimum Functionality
-- Feature 1: Create a task. and remove tasks in list (Completed)
+- Feature 1 Create, update and remove tasks in list (Partially Implemented)
-- Feature 2: Update a task.
-(Completed)
-- Feature 3: View a task.
-(Completed)
-- Feature 4: Delete a task.
-(Completed)
+- Feature 2 Task sorting (Partially Implemented)
+- Feature 3 Support form (Not Implemented)

 #### Expected Functionality
-- Feature 1: Ping to-do list to a particular location.
-(Completed)
-- Feature 2: Notification when the user is near the location.
-(Completed)
+- Feature 1 Notification Alert (Completed)
-- Feature 3: Adding subtask to main task.
-(Completed)
+- Feature 2 Location tagging for task (Completed)

 #### Bonus Functionality
-- Feature 1: Add images to their to-do task.
-(Completed)
-- Feature 2: Task visualization.
-(Completed)
+- Feature 1 Task progress visualization (Not Implemented)
+- Feature 2 Image addition in list (Not Implemented)

 ## Sources
 [1] Developers, G. (2018).
 App permissions best practices | Android Developers.
 Retrieved from https://developer.android.com/training/permissions/usage-notes<br/>